 If your YTD amounts are incorrect, you may end up over or underpaying your payroll taxes, which may result in receiving a Pensionable and Insurable Earnings Review (PIER) from CRA.
 Learn more about PIER reports here.

-If you discover an error with your payroll history import and you have already approved payrolls in Wave, or if you have additional questions, please contact our Support Team and we will be happy to help.
+If you discover an error with your payroll history import and you have already approved payrolls in Wave, or if you have additional questions, please click on the help icon on the bottom of the screen in your Wave account for more help.